BlinkTagInc/node-gtfs/README.md

 ### gtfsRealtimeExpirationSeconds

 {Integer} Amount of time in seconds to allow GTFS-Realtime data to be stored in database before allowing to be deleted.
 Defaults to 0 (old GTFS-Realtime is deleted immediately when new data arrives).
+Note that if new data arrives for the same trip update, vehicle position or service alert before the expiration time, it will overwrite the existing data.
+The `gtfsRealtimeExpirationSeconds` only affects when data is deleted.

 ```json
 {